-Note: Meets ICT and Math Experience requirement
+Note: Meets ICT and Math Experience requirement.

 Fit for Life 0.5 Credit Gr.
-10 Course: 7021
+10 Course: 7021 Tit lot Life 0.5 Credit 01.10 Course. / UZI

 Students in this class assess their fitness level and set personal goals.
 Students will study and participate in a variety of physical activities that enhance muscular strength and power, cardiovascular and muscular endurance and increase flexibility.